pupilfirst/pupilfirst/docs/courses.md

 # Courses

+Courses hold your content and can have any number of students enrolled, with coaches to guide their path.

 ## Creating courses

 To create a new course, head to the Courses menu from the school admin interface's navigation bar, and click the _Add New Course_ button at the top of the page.